Featured Post

 4. Jerusalem Art

-Many Jewish families put up Jerusalem-themed art and home décor around their homes, such as a painting of the Old City or the famous quote from Psalms, “If I Forget Thee O Jerusalem.”
+Many Jewish families display Jerusalem-themed art and home décor in their homes, such as a painting of the Old City or the timeless verse from Psalms, “If I Forget Thee O Jerusalem.”

 This tradition is a beautiful way to bring a touch of Jerusalem into one’s life, and to always have a reminder of the Land of Israel and the Jewish people’s origins no matter where one lives.
 And Jerusalem décor also makes for a traditional and unforgettable housewarming or holiday gift for a loved one!